grekov/demo_database/README.md

 # Restrictions
  - Key and value length not limited.
  - Values must be deduplicated.
-If the same value already exsists, then only key must be added to database.
+If the same value already exists, then only key must be added to the database.
  This way, two different keys must refer to the one value.
-If one of such keys removing, value still exists with other key,
+If one of such keys removing, value still exists with other key.
  - All keys and values must be stored to files on put operation and removed on erase respectively.
-Lacunes to files must be reused.
+Lacunes in the files must be reused.

 # Implementation
-Server is a multithread application that try to execute incoming requests in parallel mode.
+The server is a multithread application that tries to execute incoming requests in parallel mode.
 For this goal uses data distribution between database nodes.
 The server consists of several nodes (4 for keys and 4 for values).
 Number of nodes can be changed.
 Sometimes, in the best case, we will have simultaneous write or simultaneous read and write operations.